sindastra/netbeans-launcher-mac/README.md

     |- NetBeans.app
 ```
 Where "netbeans" is the downloaded version of Apache NetBeans (containing the folder "bin") and "JDKHOME" is either a symlink to JDKHOME or the JDKHOME contents itself.

+# Installation

+Simply download the "source" ZIP and install the NetBeans.app as described in this README.md